UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 You can mount secrets into your application using either mounted volumes or by using them as environment variables.

 The below example shows a deployment that does both.
-However for this challenge please update your deployment in dsp-hello-world to use your secret as an environment variable called MYSUPERSECRET.
+However for this challenge please update your deployment in acp-hello-world to use your secret as an environment variable called MYSUPERSECRET.

 <details>
 <summary>**This yaml is an example!
 Please do not copy and paste, just use it as a guide to modify your own deployment.yaml!**</summary>